bladeours/GitHub-rest-api/README.md

 ## Authorization
 GitHub limits connections to API for one user to 60 per hour.
 It can be increased by using personal token, so in my project you can use it. [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) is instruction how to generate token.
-If you are running project from source code in IDE you can paste your token in application.properties file or if you are running file from jar then paste it in /config/application.properties.
+After generating just add header `Auth` with the token.

 ## Setup
 *This app requires Java 17*